 Also of interest is that Boswell has more people living here who work in computers and math than 95% of the places in the US.

-Boswell is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Boswell does not have a public transit system used by locals to get to and from work.

-The population of Boswell has a very low overall level of education: only 8.79% of people over 25 hold a 4-year college degree or higher.
+The citizens of Boswell have a very low rate of college education: just 8.60% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Boswell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boswell residents report their race to be White, followed by Asian.
 Important ancestries of people in Boswell include German, Irish, Italian, Polish, and English.